IRIDIXVdt/UBCO2021W_COSC_499_Team_E1/README.md

 # COSC 499 Team Exercise 1

 Welcome!
 This repository serves solely as part of an assignment for UBCO COSC 499 Team Exercise.
-It consists of three classes:
+It consists of two classes:

   ## Main
     We have code for running methods in the feature classes.
 This is where the main method locates.
   ## Feature